AidanInceer/HexBot/README.md

 ## Introduction

 Currently the board/game is displayed in the command line.
-However in future i would like to move this either to a website of full built out UI.
+In future I would want to build out a full UI or a webapp version.

 ![Catan Image](./imgs/catan.png)